vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 5. After creating the collaboration, you can see the details of the collaboration by clicking on the specific collaboration listed in the `Collaborations` tab.
    - You will see what organizations are participating in the collaboration.
    - You will see the nodes of the organizations that are registered in the collaboration.
 In case one or more organizations did not register their nodes when creating or updating the collaboration, you can register them manually by clicking the `Register missing nodes` button.
+Note that this button is not visible if all nodes are registered.
    - You can also see the algorithm store available for the collaboration.
 You can add a algorithm store for the collaboration by clicking the `Add algorithm store` button.
    - You can also see the studies of the collaboration.
 You can add a study by clicking the `Add study` button.